 This was not the first time that Hastings had appeared under a pseudonym in a work of fiction.
 There is a fascinating “snapshot” of Hastings in the early years of the 20th century in the pages of “The Ragged Trousered Philanthropists” by Robert Tressell, the pen-name of a decorator and sign-writer called Robert Noonan who lived and worked here for a while.
 Under the name of “Mugsborough” the Hastings of the Edwardian era is described from the viewpoint of the depressed and chronically hard-up workers in the decorating trade that Noonan knew so well, in the days before there was any such thing as “unfair dismissal” or social security.

 One of Robert Noonan’s contemporaries in Hastings was the celebrated French Jesuit philosopher Pierre Teilhard de Chardin, who lived here from 1908 to 1912.
 His experience of Hastings was very different from Noonan’s however!
 Teilhard spent his time here studying theology and in 1911 was ordained into the Catholic priesthood.
-Shortly afterwards Teilhard – a keen proponent of Darwinism – became involved in the notorious “Piltdown Man” fraud, although it has never been proved who precisely was responsible for that or how much Teilhard knew about it.
+Shortly afterwards Teilhard – a keen proponent of Darwinism – became involved in the notorious “Piltdown Man” fraud, although it has never been proved that Teilhard himself knew about the deception.
 The church where Teilhard’s ordination into the priesthood took place was the Catholic church of St Mary Star of the Sea, which you will find at the northern end of the High Street in the Old Town.